wtingda/Python-Graphs/README.md

 Pre-order, in-order, post-order, and Level Order Binary Tree Traversals.

 ## Graph
-Just a graph implementation in Python
+Just a graph implementation in Python.
+With weights, direction, and path finding.